 In the event the advance is reported as income and then later cleared, UTSA is not required to return any withholding that may have been deducted from the employee's paycheck.

-Travelers who require multiple travel advances for a given month are encouraged to apply for a CLIBA card.
+Travelers who require multiple travel advances for a given month will be asked to apply for a CLIBA card.

 Departments may authorize CLIBA card holders to receive a TAC card to pay for meals and incidental expenses.GSA Per Diem Rates are entitled to retain the entire per diem, including any unused funds, regardless of how the travel advance was issued.